UMCUGenetics/mutSigExtractor/README.md

 Similarly, the contribution of the SV signatures as described by [Nik-Zainal et al. 2016](https://www.nature.com/articles/nature17676) are calculated using the [SV signature profile matrix](https://media.nature.com/original/nature-assets/nature/journal/v534/n7605/extref/nature17676-s3.zip).

-For indels, no further processing is done.
+For indels, least squares fitting is performed.
+The contexts themselves serve as the mutational signatures.

 ## Getting started
 The main functions for extracting signatures are: